Randy Pedersen

-Randy Pedersen (born May 28, 1962) is an American sportscaster and former professional bowler.
-He is currently a color analyst for Fox Sports' coverage of the PBA Tour, formerly filling that same role on ESPN and CBS Sports Network telecasts of the PBA Tour in previous seasons.
-During the most recent season, he worked alongside play-by-play announcers Rob Stone and Dave Ryan, having previously worked with Dave LaMont, Lon McEachern and Mike Jakubowski.
+Randy Pedersen (born May 28, 1962) is an American sportscaster and former professional bowler as a member of the Professional Bowlers Association (PBA).
+He is currently a color analyst for Fox Sports' coverage of the PBA Tour, formerly filling that same role on ESPN and CBS Sports Network telecasts in previous seasons.
+During the most recent PBA Tour season, he worked alongside play-by-play announcers Rob Stone, Dave Ryan, John Fanta and Dave LaMont, having previously worked with Lon McEachern and Mike Jakubowski.
 Pedersen grew up in Southern California, but relocated to Clermont, Florida in the early 1990s.
 He has resided in Florida ever since.
 He and his ex-wife Becky have two children: a son, Chad and a daughter, Savannah.

+Pedersen is a member of the PBA and USBC Halls of Fame.